DIRECTORIES - A Representative Listing with Periodic Corrections and Additions.

 http://www.artmuseumnetwork.com

-American Federation of Arts (1909-2010) - "The premier national arts organization.
-The AFA initiates and organizes a national and international program of art exhibitions, publications, and educational activities to benefit the museum community and enrich the public's experience and understanding of art and culture." - Exhibitions, Programs, Events, Publications, Educational Resources (including Resources for Educators, ArtPods, Brochures, Family Guides)
+American Federation of Arts (1909-2010) - "The American Federation of Arts (AFA), a not-for-profit organization, initiates and organizes art exhibitions and provides educational and professional programs in collaboration with the museum community.
+Established in 1909, the AFA is one of the oldest art organizations in the country." - Exhibitions, Programs, Events, Publications, Educational Resources (including Resources for Educators, ArtPods, Brochures, Family Guides)

 The Association of College and University Museums and Galleries (ACUMG) - "A network of museums and galleries affiliated with academic institutions throughout North America.
 ACUMG is an Affiliate Professional Organization of the American Association of Museums (AAM) and an affiliate of the College Art Association (CAA) and the Small Museum Association (SMA)."